gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 # Most Recent News

+(08/2022) I will be giving an invited talk at the [Accelerate Conference](https://accelerateconf.utoronto.ca/program/).

+(07/2022) I gave an invited talk at the Monash Robotics Seminar on [__The Role of Intelligent Robotic Systems in Laboratory Environments__](https://www.monash.edu/engineering/robotics/news-and-events/events/robotics-seminar-the-role-of-intelligent-robotic-systems-in-laboratory-environments).

 (06/2022) Our paper [__Efficient Learning of Inverse Dynamics Models for Adaptive Computed Torque Control__](https://arxiv.org/pdf/2205.04796.pdf) was accepted for IROS2022!

 (05/2022) Happy to share our research on __The New Era of Robotics For Material Discovery__ as a keynote speaker at the [EPSRC Future Continuous Manufacturing and Advanced Crystallisation (CMAC) Research Hub Open Days](https://cmac.ac.uk/events-database/cmac-open-day-2022-hub-and-articular-showcase)!

 (05/2022) Our paper [__ARChemist: Autonomous Robotic Chemistry System Architecture__](https://arxiv.org/abs/2204.13571) is an [Outstanding Automation Paper finalist](https://www.icra2022.org/program/awards) at ICRA 2022!

 (04/2022) Excited to kick off robot learning in the Autonomous Chemistry Lab with our paper [__SOLIS: Autonomous Solubility Screening using Deep Neural Networks__](https://arxiv.org/abs/2203.10970).
 We propose the first fully autonomous solubility screening end-to-end model.
 Our work was recently accepted at [IJCNN 2022](https://wcci2022.org/) as an Oral presentation!